-Oil hits $70 a barrel as Iran, Trump trade threats
+Oil tops $70 as Iran, Trump trade threats

 “Geopolitics tend to be a temporary force on oil markets and we believe this time is no different.
 We raise our near-term forecast to $65 per barrel, and maintain a neutral view”.

-Goldman Sachs analysts said the current risk premium embedded in Brent monthly price spreads is already elevated and an actual supply disruption is now necessary to sustain current oil prices.
+The Economist Intelligence Unit raised its first quarter projection for Brent by $5 to $70 a barrel, assessing that Iran would likely seek to avoid an open conflict.

-“The precedent set by the Abqaiq attack (on Saudi oil facilities in September 2019) showed that the oil market has significant supply flexibility starting when Brent is at $70 a barrel, even before shale production needs to ramp up, suggesting only moderate upside from here, should an attack on oil assets actually occur,” the bank said.
+“We maintain our forecast that the two countries are likely to avoid outright war.
+Iran is not in a position financially, after more than a year of crippling U.S. sanctions, to finance a lopsided war with the U.S.,” EIU global economist Cailin Birch wrote in a note.

-In the United States, U.S. crude stocks fell by their most since June as exports exceeded 4 million barrels per day for the first time in history, the Energy Information Administration said on Friday.
+In the United States, crude stocks fell by their most since June as exports exceeded 4 million barrels per day for the first time in history, the Energy Information Administration said on Friday.

 Elsewhere, bad weather shut all four oil export terminals in eastern Libya on Sunday and the closure could last three days, port sources said.